+- Radio

+Shows the available WLAN interfaces in this column.

-Shows the port.
+- Port Shows the port.

-· Port enabled
+- Port enabled

 Enables the WDS interface.

 Connection over

 Specify the VAP interface via which the WDS connection is established.
 Both the MAC address of the VAP as well as security settings (for example WPA2) are used.